-Author has written 80 stories for Ben 10, Power Rangers, Sailor Moon, Ghost Stories, Misc.
+Author has written 136 stories for Ben 10, Power Rangers, Sailor Moon, Ghost Stories, Misc.
 Books, Yu-Gi-Oh, Yu-Gi-Oh GX, Naruto, Rainbow Magic, Kannazuki no Miko, Kyou kara Ore wa!!/今日から俺は!!, Bakugan Battle Brawlers, Highlander, Yu-Gi-Oh!
-ZEXAL, Unico, Hareluya II Boy, Mortal Kombat, Star Wars, Wedding Peach, Bleach, Santa Claus, Strawberry Panic!, Star Wars, Blade, On Your Mark, Gyo, Cthulhu Mythos, Hokuto No Ken, Captain America, Misc.
-Cartoons, DC Superheroes, Sola, Aliens/Predator, Misc.
-Comics, and Batman v Superman: Dawn of Justice.
+ZEXAL, Unico, Hareluya II Boy, Mortal Kombat, Star Wars, Wedding Peach, Bleach, Santa Claus, Strawberry Panic!, Star Wars, Blade, On Your Mark, Gyo, Cthulhu Mythos, Hokuto No Ken, Misc.
+Cartoons, DC Superheroes, Captain America, Marvel, Misc.
+Movies, Batman, Injustice: Gods Among Us, Aquaman, Kindaichi Case Files/金田一少年の事件簿, Transformers/Beast Wars, Misc.
+Anime/Manga, Splatterhouse, Misc.
+Games, She-Ra, Princess of Power, Cat's Eye, Misc.
+Comics, SCP Foundation Mythos, Yu-Gi-Oh!
+5D's, Stingray, 1964, Sola, Aliens/Predator, Saya no Uta, Batman v Superman: Dawn of Justice, and Taimanin Asagi.

 Hello ladies and gentlemen.

 I stumbled onto FanFiction.Net years ago and quite frankly, it was (and still is) a treasure trove.
 It has given me a great deal of enjoyment over the years and is one of my all-time favourite web sites ever.